-The ACG is helping support the Heidelberg University Association with a series of four Heidelberg Lectures, which will bring Nobel Laureates from the Universität Heidelberg to four different regions in the United States in the fall of 2018.
-The Heidelberg Lectures will provide an opportunity to highlight the distinguished high level of research being conducted in German universities.
+The ACG supported the Heidelberg University Association with a series of four Heidelberg Lectures, which brought Nobel Laureates from the Universität Heidelberg to four different regions in the United States in the fall of 2018.
+The Heidelberg Lectures provided an opportunity to highlight the distinguished high level of research being conducted in German universities.

-In December, Heidelberg Lectures will take place in San Diego and Seattle by Prof. Dr. Harald zur Hausen, a German virologist who has done extensive research on cancer of the cervix, where he discovered the role of papilloma viruses, for which he received the Nobel Prize in Physiology or Medicine 2008.
+In December 2018, Heidelberg Lectures took place in San Diego and Seattle by Prof. Dr. Harald zur Hausen, a German virologist who has done extensive research on cancer of the cervix, where he discovered the role of papilloma viruses, for which he received the Nobel Prize in Physiology or Medicine 2008.
 His research directly made possible the development of an HPV vaccine which was introduced in 2006.

 This project is held in partnership with: